Contact Mode Guided Motion Planning for Quasidynamic Dexterous Manipulation in 3D: Conclusion and Discussion

 \section{Conclusion and Discussion}

 We present the CMGMP framework that uses contact mode as guidance to generate quasistatic and quasidynamic dexterous manipulation motions in 3D.
 The strategies by our planner effectively leverage the environment as an external source for manipulation.
-This framework demonstrates its potentials for general manipulation planning.
-For more general manipulation planning, we conclude several limitations for this framework to overcome: \begin{enumerate}

-\item To generate fully dynamic manipulation plans, the dimensions of the search space will be doubled, which is not practical in our current framework; \item We assume finger contacts are sticking.
-Local planners for finger rolling/sliding should be considered for further dexterity; \item Since we use an RRT, which is non-optimal, it is necessary to have post-processing with trajectory optimization to enhance the quality of the trajectories.
-Solutions from our planner can also be used as warm-start for CITO \cite{posa2014direct}; \item We observed that some plans are fragile under uncertainty while others are very robust to execute even in an open-loop manner.
-It is important to have criteria over motion stability \cite{hou2020manipulation} and convergence \cite{johnson2016convergent} to increase the overall solution qualities; \item It is possible to adapt ideas and techniques of the CMGMP into other efficient constrained sampling-based planning frameworks \cite{kingston2019exploring}.
+For more general manipulation planning, we conclude several directions for future work: (1) Planning for fully dynamic manipulation plans will double the dimensions of the search space, which is impractical in our current framework; (2) We assume sticking finger contacts.
+Local planners for finger rolling/sliding can be considered for further dexterity; (3) The RRT is non-optimal, while the optimal RRT-star is not pratical as it is almost impossible to directly connect two nodes in our problem.
+Post-processing with trajectory optimization could be used to enhance the solution quality.
+Solutions from our planner can also be used as warm-start for CITO \cite{posa2014direct}; (4) We observed that some plans are fragile under uncertainty while others are very robust to execute even in an open-loop manner.
+It is important to have criteria over motion stability \cite{hou2020manipulation, johnson2016convergent} to increase the overall solution qualities; (5) It is possible to adapt ideas and techniques of the CMGMP into other constrained sampling-based planning frameworks \cite{kingston2019exploring}.